php/php-rfcs/rfcs/0000-language-evolution.md

 A minor variation on the preceding variant: Instead of using declares, a new opening tag can be introduced.
 Once again this only works for P++ `<?p++` or editions `<?php2020`.
 This has essentially the same characteristics as per-file declares.
 It is slightly more compact, but introduces new syntax.

+A suggestion that has been made during the discussion is that a new file extension could be used as well.
+This is only compatible with P++, otherwise all files in a project would have to be renamed on each edition upgrade.
+Using a file extension also has other disadvantages: It would not work in cases where the file extension is not known, for example if a script is piped into PHP, read from stdin, or coming from a non-filesystem stream.
+A new extension increases the chance of code-leaks on servers not aware of the new configuration.

 ## Namespace-scoped declares

 This variant is explored in more detail in the [namespace-scoped declares](https://wiki.php.net/rfc/namespace_scoped_declares) RFC.
 This proposal allows specifying declares for a whole namespace (including sub-namespaces):